Inventory Turnover Ratio Impact on Warehouse Management

 Let’s get started.

-What Is Inventory Turnover and Why Is It Important?
+What Is Turn Over Rate and Why Is It Important?

 Inventory turnover shows how many products a company has sold and replaced over a specific period of time.
 In other words, it’s how quickly a company transforms its inventory into sales.
 Most companies express inventory turnover as a ratio.